sillsdev/StoryProducer/README.md

 # Story Producer (SP app)

-Purpose: to enable end users to translate still-picture audio-video stories with community help, then dramatize, publish and share new local language videos.
+Purpose: to enable end users to translate still-picture audio-video stories with community help, then dramatize, publish and digitally share new local language videos.

 End users and target audience: speakers of (minority) languages, some of whom are bilingual in a major language